 Merritt served as the Executive Director of the Texas Equal Access Fund, a nonprofit abortion fund based in Dallas, from 2011 to 2014.
 She volunteered and worked for the TEA Fund from its founding in 2004, and co-wrote the abortion play One in 3 with screenwriter and activist Gretchen Dyer and Pulitzer Prize-winning journalist Victoria Loe Hicks.
 One in 3 played to sold out houses for most of its three-week run, and stimulated a local conversation about the reality of abortion in women's lives.

-Merritt is currently a staff writer on season six of the Netflix show Orange is the New Black.
+Merritt is currently a staff writer on the Netflix show Orange is the New Black.
 She lives in Los Angeles.